 Capital: Expensive: You better be getting serious money (>$10m)

 Simple structure, but so expensive!
 But it is useful for a potential pass-through structure if you get into unlisted equities.
-Many such trusts continue to work, even against the spirit of the law, by becoming quasi-PE funds and going fully into public markets.

 If you’re looking at a small fund of less than 10 crores, you can’t do any of the above other than the advisory.